Gang Enhancement Defense lawyers

 PC 186.22(a), which adds time to the penalty for felonies “committed for the benefit of, at the direction of, or in association with any criminal street gang, with the specific intent to promote, further, or assist in any criminal conduct by gang members…” Under this statute, even those who are not gang members can be punished for committing a crime in conjunction with or for the benefit of other gang members.

 Such testimony may be used at trial to further discredit the gang expert.
 Finally, at trial, motions may be made to limit the gang expert’s testimony.
-Further, a well-prepared and well-executed cross-examination of the government’s gang expert can go a long way toward discrediting the gang allegation.In the end, if you or your loved one is facing criminal charges with a gang enhancement allegation, all is not lost – Sanford and Christy Horowitz are experienced criminal defense attorneys here to defend you.
+Further, a well-prepared and well-executed cross-examination of the government’s gang expert can go a long way toward discrediting the gang allegation.In the end, if you or your loved one is facing criminal charges with a gang enhancement allegation, all is not lost – Sanford Horowitz are experienced criminal defense attorneys here to defend you.